Two wanted for gold miner's murder - Guyana Chronicle

 Reports indicate that Dr Alonzo De Santos and Wayne St. Hill are in custody.

-Dr. De Santos, who is also a Guyana Defence Force (GDF) reservist, allegedly treated the wounded bandit involved in the robbery at his Prospect, East Bank Demerara home and did not report it, in accordance with the law.
+Dr. De Santos, who is also a Guyana Defence Force (GDF) reservist, allegedly treated the wounded bandit involved in the robbery.The doctor allegedly went to the bandit’s home i Sophia to administer treatment.
+He did not report the matter to the authorities, in accordance with established standard operating procedures.

 Wayne St. Hill is the alleged driver of the getaway car used in the robbery in front of El Dorado Trading, the gold dealership located on Da Silva Street.